vyomasystems-lab/challenges-sidhantp1906/README.md

 #### Test Scenario
 ##### Test Case 1
 - PC Value is 0x00000000.
-- Memory location accessed is 0x00000000 which has 0x00308133 i.e., add r2,r1,r3.
+- Memory location fetched is 0x00000000 which has 0x00308133 i.e., add r2,r1,r3.
 - Expected output mem_wb_aluout is 4.
 - Observed output mem_wb_aluout is 2.
-This shows that observed output does not matches with expected output hence possible **bug** found.
+- This shows that observed output does not matches with expected output hence possible **bug** found.

+- PC Value is 0x00000004.
+- Memory location fetched is 0x00000004 which has 0x40308133 i.e., sub r2,r1,r3 .
+- Expected output mem_wb_aluout is -2.
+- Observed output mem_wb_aluout is -2.
+- This shows that observed output matches with expected output hence **No bug** found

+ - PC Value is 0x00000008.
+- Memory location fetched is 0x00000008 which has 0x023100b3 i.e., mul r1,r2,r3 .
+- Expected output mem_wb_aluout is 12. //As R2 becomes 4 after first addition instruction
+- Observed output mem_wb_aluout is 6. //As R2 becomes 2 after first buggy addition instruction                                                                         - This shows that observed output does not matches with expected output hence possible **bug** found
 ##### Test Case 2
+- PC Value is 0x00000004.
+- Memory location fetched is 0x00000004 which has 0x40308133 i.e., sub r2,r1,r3 .
+- Expected output mem_wb_aluout is 4.
+- Observed output mem_wb_aluout is 2.
+- This shows that observed output does not matches with expected output hence possible **bug** found.
 ##### Test Case3
 #### Bugs Found
 #### Debug Information